ncerdan/Simple-Cypher-Decrypter/README.md

+Recursive simple cipher decryption.
-Recursive simple cypher decrypter.
-I am responsible for all files in this project except the following: provided.h theirMain.cpp sanityChecker.cpp
+I am responsible for all files in this project. provided.h theirMain.cpp sanityChecker.cpp